camino-rs/camino/README.md

 The minimum supported Rust version (MSRV) for `camino` with default features is **1.34**.
 This project is tested in CI against the latest stable version of Rust and the MSRV.
-* *Stable APIs* added in later Rust versions are supported through conditional compilation in `build.rs`.
+* *Stable APIs* added in later Rust versions are supported either through conditional compilation in `build.rs`, or through polyfills that also work on older versions.
 * *Deprecations* are kept in sync with the version of Rust they're added in.
 * *Unstable APIs* are currently not supported.
 Please [file an issue on GitHub](https://github.com/camino-rs/camino/issues/new) if you need an unstable API.